digital-codes/cdl_funding_scraper/README.md

 - **[Link to csv data](https://foerderdatenbankdump.fra1.cdn.digitaloceanspaces.com/data/csv_data.zip)** -> due to limitations of the csv format, this file does not include all available columns and list and struct data were converted to string.

 The data contains columns containing the the information for each funding program ("Förderprogramm") that is available on its individual detail page.
-An example of such a detail page is available [here](https://www.foerderdatenbank.de/FDB/Content/DE/Foerderprogramm/Land/Baden-Wuerttemberg/energie-vom-land-sonne-wind-wasser.html).

 The columns are defined and further explained in the file [`funding_crawler/models.py`](https://github.com/CorrelAid/cdl_funding_scraper/blob/main/funding_crawler/models.py).

 In addition to those columns, the data contain additional meta columns: